Snowflake Migration and Testing

 Snowflake does not enforce primary key constraints.
 Hence it is crucial to create a test to check for duplicates in critical tables.
 This type of data validation helps users quickly identify all the upstream processes, which are causing the data quality issues.

-Test Downstream Systems-iCEDQ
+Test Downstream Systems - iceDQ

 Test Downstream Systems